Skip to main content

 Operation TypeDescriptionDefault ValueExample Scenario

-writeWrite document (General)falseDefault rule when no specific write operation is specified
+writeWrite documents (generic)falseDefault rule when no specific write operation is specified

-💡 Rule Inheritance: If no specific write operation rules (create/update/delete) are specified, the write rule will be automatically applied.
+💡 Note: If no specific write operation rules (create/update/delete) are specified, the write rule will be applied automatically.

 Expression Syntax